voltrb/volt/Readme.md

 This event flow lets us know when an object has changed, so we can update everything that depended on that object.

 Lastly, we can also pass in other reactive values as arguments to methods on a reactive value.
 The dependencies will be tracked for both and events will propagate down from both.
-(Also, note that doing `.cur =` to update the current value triggers a "changed" event.)
+(Also, note that calling `#cur=` to update the current value triggers a "changed" event.)

 ```ruby
     a = ReactiveValue.new(1)